 Grassroots Investing Program Growing the Local Food System & Strengthening the Local Economy

-La Montanita will purchase all A Interests by rolling over its A Interests purchased in the previous offerings.
-If a loan defaults, collateral provided by A Interests will be accessed first to repay NMEFCU before collateral provided by B Interests is accessed.
+La Montañita will purchase all A Interests by rolling over its A Interests purchased in the previous offerings.
+If a loan defaults, collateral provided by A Interests will be accessed first to repay Nusenda before collateral provided by B Interests is accessed.

-The investing aspect of the LAM FUND is open to all current Co-op members who reside in New Mexico.
-The money raised from the sale of the “Interests” are placed in a Money Market account at the New Mexico Educators Federal Credit Union (NMEFCU), and are used to collateralize the loans to producers and other cooperative enterprises approved by the LAM FUND’s Loan Advisory Committee.
+The investing aspect of the LaM FUND is open to all current Co-op members who reside in New Mexico.
+The money raised from the sale of the “Interests” are placed in a Money Market account at Nusenda Credit Union, and are used to collateralize the loans to producers and other cooperative enterprises approved by the LaM FUND’s Loan Advisory Committee.

 Co-op members can purchase B-Interests between now and December 31, 2012 until they are gone.

 Loan applications will be taken on an ongoing basis.
 The LaM FUND Loan Committee will meet throughout 2013 to review all applications.
 Funds for approved loans will be available in late winter and early spring just in time for the 2013 growing season.